 The area then receives repeated treatments, continually increasing fertility, organic matter, water holding capacity, biomass and biodiversity, as well as ameliorating the local climate (see the “Climate change, epiphytes, water plants” page – click on the button at the top of the page).

-When seeds are fed to animals, some or even all may be destroyed (seed survival is greater for small seeds fed to large animals), so spreading seed by hand has the advantage that more seeds will survive, however a disadvantage is that the seeds of some species passing through some types of animals have enhanced germination.
+When seeds are fed to animals, there is the problem that some or even all may be destroyed (seed survival is greater for small seeds fed to large animals, and prabably hard coated seeds), so spreading seed by hand has the advantage that more seeds will survive, however a disadvantage is that the seeds of some species passing through some types of animals have enhanced germination.
 Another disadvantage to spreading seeds by hand or machine is that you are doing the work, whereas feeding seeds to livestock/wildlife is working smart, not hard – the animals do the work of spreading the seeds in their normal daily activities.

 “Seeds and fruits eaten by animals may later be regurgitated or excreted unharmed, but some animals destroy most of the seeds they eat.
 In feeding experiments on a tapir in Costa Rica, Janzen (1981) found that all seeds of one species and 78% of another were killed when ingested.
 Fruits and seeds are often eaten and dispersed by ground-living animals after falling to the forest floor.
 Rodents, such as Agoutis (Dasyprocta), make hoards of seeds, some of which may germinate before they are used.
 In some tropical trees the percentage germination is significantly higher if the seeds have passed through birds, monkeys or bats. e.g. in Cecropia palmata.”
 (Cecropia species are usually a very important and major component of forest regrowth in Latin America).
 (Richards 1998). p 110.